Consequences of California’s Realignment Initiative

 “This settlement agreement upholds the government’s commitment to food safety while also recognizing that John Soules Foods, Inc. is a good corporate citizen with a long record of regulatory compliance and customer satisfaction,” said U.S. Attorney John Bales.

-Under the agreement, the company will pay $392,000 to the federal government to resolve the USDA’s ...
+Under the agreement, the company will pay $392,000 to the federal government to resolve the USDA’s three-year ...

 European Court of Human Rights Ruling Rebukes U.S. Prison System